Arson suspected as power outage in southeast France disrupts final day of Cannes Film Festival

-CANNES, France — (AP) — A major power outage struck southeastern France on Saturday morning, threatening to jeopardize the Cannes Film Festival's closing celebrations, including the much-anticipated Palme d'Or ceremony.
+CANNES, France — (AP) — French authorities believe arson may have played a role in a power outage Saturday in southeast France that threatened to jeopardize the Cannes Film Festival's closing celebrations, including the much-anticipated Palme d'Or ceremony.

 Power was restored hours before the ceremony, around 3 p.m. local time, as music began blasting again from beachfront speakers.
 The end of the blackout was greeted with loud cheers from locals.

-In a statement, Laurent Hottiaux, the prefect of the Alpes-Maritimes department, condemned “serious acts of damage to electrical infrastructures”
+In a statement, Laurent Hottiaux, the prefect for the area, condemned “serious acts of damage to electrical infrastructures.”

 “All resources are mobilized to identify, track down, arrest and bring to justice the perpetrators of these acts,” said Hottiaux.